-I have selected my personal top 6 of free Jira plugins you should try out in 2018.
+I have selected my personal top 6 free Jira plugins you should try out in 2020.
 I hope these offer you as much value as they did for me.

-Note, If you’re a Jira user without admin knwoledge, we have also written the article on top Free Jira add-ons for users.
+Note, If you’re a Jira user without admin knowledge, we have also written the article on top Free Jira plugins for users.